tillzacher/neural-QR/README.md

 - **Steps**: More steps = more detail, but slower processing.
 20-50 is a good range.

-See github pages page for interactive demo where the key parameters can be adjusted live:
+See [github pages page](https://tillzacher.github.io/neural-QR/grid-explorer.html) for interactive demo where the key parameters can be adjusted live.

 ---